Liana64/k8s-gitops/README.md

 # k8s-gitops

 This is my kubernetes homelab, currently running on a cluster of MinisForum devices.
+Photos to be added when I finish the enclosure.

 <details>
   <summary>Click here to see my high-level network diagram</summary>